-Rajan’s work has been recognized with several awards, including the Lamport Research Award in basic science, the Young Investigator award from the Brain & Behavior Research Foundation, the Scholar Award in Understanding Human Cognition from the James S. McDonnell Foundation, the Joseph and Nancy DiSabato Research Scholar Award, the Dyal Research Scholar Award, and a Sloan research fellowship.
-Her work is supported by R01 funding from the National Institutes of Health through the BRAIN Initiative and a Foundations award from the National Science Foundation.
+Dr. Rajan’s work has been recognized with several awards, including: Allen Institute’s Next Generation Leaders Council, The Harold and Golden Lamport Basic Science Research Award, McKnight Scholars Award, Young Investigator Award from the Brain and Behavior Foundation, Understanding Human Cognition Scholar Award from the James S McDonnell Foundation, Research Scholars Awards from the Di Sabato Foundation and the Dyal Foundation, and a Sloan Research Fellowship.
+Her work is supported by R01 funding from the National Institutes of Health (NIH) through the BRAIN Initiative, and FOUNDATIONS and CAREER awards from the National Science Foundation (NSF).

 Prior to joining the faculty at Mount Sinai, Kanaka completed her postdoctoral work at Princeton University where she made significant contributions to the modeling of important neural processes, including feature selectivity and recurrent neural networks (RNNs).
 She received her Ph.D. at Columbia University.

 Outside of the lab, Kanaka enjoys long-distance running, sketching, and spending time with her foster dog, Zulu.
 For more information about Dr. Rajan, please visit www.rajanlab.com.